 + If you need further and more personalized help, please look into working with me here.

-+ If you need help staying in No Contact once you’ve folded and walked away, be sure to check out my intensive, No Contact Contract audio and digital course here.
++ If you need help staying in No Contact once you’ve walked away, be sure to check out my intensive, No Contact Contract audio and digital course here.